 Charlotte’s Web (OTCMKTS:CWBHF) has become one of the leading players in CBD oil (cannabidiol).
 And though Charlotte’s Web products are made from hemp — at least for now — instead of marijuana, the stock still looks like one of the best plays in the sector.

-InvestorPlace’s Matt McCall named CWBHF (the stock also trades on the Canadian Securities Exchange, ticker CWEB) as his pick of the best stocks for 2019.
+InvestorPlace’s Matt McCall named CWBHF (the stock also trades on the Canadian Securities Exchange, ticker CWEB) as his pick for our list of the best stocks for 2019.
 And the case makes some sense.
-CBD oil sales are soaring and Charlotte’s Web is a market leader.
+CBD oil sales are soaring, and Charlotte’s Web is a market leader.
 As McCall pointed out, the federal farm bill in the U.S. provided a catalyst by legalizing hemp.

 With so many customers yet to try CBD oil — and so many existing users attached — market growth should be huge.
 And while CWBHF isn’t cheap from a valuation standpoint, its position as a market leader should allow it to grow into its valuation.

 CannTrust (NYSE:CTST) has been one of the biggest victims of the post-legalization selloff.
 The stock lost more than half its value and touched a 52-week low in the process last year.
-Since it’s December fall, it has more than doubles and remains on the uptrend.
+And it’s been in an almost continuous slump again since March.

-Unlike many peers, the company is profitable.
+Unlike many peers, the company usually posts gross profits.
 And its established leadership in the Canadian medical marijuana industry should drive consistent growth and allow CannTrust to stay profitable.
 There is some retail exposure here as well, but unlike peers, CannTrust seems to have room to drive upside on the medical side alone.

 CannTrust also was able to get a listing on the New York Stock Exchange this year.
 Admittedly, uplisting hasn’t helped pot stocks in and of itself (most notably Aurora Cannabis (NYSE:ACB) took a lot longer to take off than was expected), but it certainly didn’t hurt.